Muhd-Ridwan/Dummy-Internship-Project-Flutter-Ordering-System/README.md

 VOILA !
 Now you can run the app

-PS: If have some error regarding the psycopg, try to install the binary using pip installation at terminal.
+PS > If have some error regarding the psycopg, try to install the binary using pip installation at terminal.
-  : Im using terminal (CMD) in VsCode.
+   > Im using terminal (CMD) in VsCode.
+   > Configure the database as you like but make sure it match the settings.py